Pacific Energy Wood Stoves Reviews

 Extended Burn Technology (EBT2)

-Pacific Energy’s Extended Burn Technology, or EBT2, is a game-changer.
-It regulates airflow to make the fire burn longer and cleaner.
+Pacific Energy’s Extended Burn Technology, or EBT2, regulates airflow to make the fire burn longer and cleaner.
 This means you’re not constantly reloading wood, and you’re saving money on fuel.
 A neighbor with an Alderlea T5 told me he gets all-night burns with just a few logs.
-Plus, it produces less smoke, which is great for the environment and keeps your chimney cleaner.
+Plus, it produces less smoke, which keeps your chimney cleaner.

 Catalytic-Free Performance

-Here’s something I found interesting: Pacific Energy doesn’t use catalytic converters in their stoves.
-Many brands rely on catalysts to reduce emissions, but they can wear out and need replacing.
-Pacific Energy uses a secondary burn system instead, which burns off particulates before they escape up the chimney.
-This makes their stoves easier to maintain and just as eco-friendly.
-I read that their stoves already meet the EPA’s strict 2020 emissions standard of 2 grams per hour, which is impressive.
+Pacific Energy uses a secondary burn system instead of catalytic converters — re-burning smoke and particulates before they escape up the chimney.
+This makes their stoves easier to maintain than catalytic models (no catalyst replacement every 6–10 years) and just as eco-friendly.
+All current models meet the EPA’s 2020 emissions standard of 2 grams per hour, with some achieving 1.8 g/hr.

 Warranty That Gives Peace of Mind

-I always check warranties when buying something big, and Pacific Energy doesn’t disappoint.
-Their wood stoves come with a limited lifetime warranty on the firebox, baffle, and porcelain finish, plus a 3-year warranty on parts and labor.
-Blowers and electrical components get a 2-year warranty.
-Knowing your investment is protected for years is a huge plus, especially if you’re new to wood stoves like I was.
+Pacific Energy wood stoves come with a limited lifetime warranty on the firebox, baffle, and porcelain finish, plus a 3-year warranty on parts and labor, and a 2-year warranty on blowers and electrical components.
+Knowing your investment is protected for decades is a big deal — especially given these stoves are designed to outlast most homes.

-The Summit Classic is Pacific Energy’s heavy hitter.
+The Summit LE is Pacific Energy’s heavy hitter.
 It’s perfect for big homes or open floor plans.
 I visited a family who uses it to heat their 2,800-square-foot house in Iowa.
 They said it keeps the entire main level toasty, even during freezing winters.
 The large firebox means you can load it up and not worry about refilling for hours.
-If you’ve got a big space, this one’s a beast.

 Super 27 LE: The Reliable Workhorse

 The Super 27 LE is a favorite for medium-sized homes.
-I found a forum post from a user who’s been burning one for 28 years!
-It’s got a deep firebox, which makes loading wood a breeze, even if your logs aren’t perfectly cut.
+I found a forum post from a user who’s been burning one for 28 years — it’s got a deep firebox, which makes loading wood a breeze even if your logs aren’t perfectly cut.
 The stove’s efficiency and durability make it a go-to for people who burn wood regularly.
-It’s not flashy, but it gets the job done.

 Alderlea T5: The Stylish Choice

 If you want a stove that looks as good as it performs, the Alderlea T5 is a winner.
 It combines cast iron charm with modern tech, like a hidden cooktop for warming soup or coffee.
-I saw one in Antique White at a showroom, and it was stunning.
 Owners love how it blends radiant and convective heat to keep rooms cozy without hot spots.

-The Neo 2.5 is for folks who want a sleek, contemporary vibe.
-It’s compact, so it fits in tighter spaces, and it has great clearance ratings, meaning you can install it closer to walls.
+The Neo 2.5 LE is for folks who want a sleek, contemporary vibe.
+It’s compact, fits in tighter spaces, and has excellent clearance ratings — meaning you can install it closer to walls.
 A friend with a modern loft said it’s the perfect mix of style and function.
 It heats up fast, which is great for chilly evenings.

 True North TN19: The Budget-Friendly Option

 If you’re on a tighter budget, the True North TN19 is worth a look.
-It’s simple but still packs Pacific Energy’s core features, like clean-burn tech and a solid warranty.
-I talked to a couple in a 1,200-square-foot cabin who said it keeps their place warm without breaking the bank.
+It’s simple but still packs Pacific Energy’s core features — clean-burn tech, a solid warranty, and easy operation.
+A couple in a 1,200-square-foot cabin told me it keeps their place warm without breaking the bank.

 What Owners Are Saying